Is Code Compliance required to insure a house?

 4. Building consent obtained within 30 days (if your property is a new build)

-This gives you some time to get code of compliance approved.
+This gives you some time to get code compliance approved.
 If you need longer than this you will need to let us know.

 How can I get a quote?

-If your house does not have full code of compliance but meets the above criteria you can go ahead and get a quote.
+If your house does not have full code compliance but meets the above criteria you can go ahead and get a quote.
 If you proceed with the quote you will need to disclose that the property does not have full consent when you answer the declaration questions during the sign-up application.

 Examples of where we can provide cover

 - Compliance certificate is not signed off as the driveway is unfinished.
 Driveway concrete will not be laid until construction is complete on the neighbouring home as trucks are using the driveway for access.
 The home is structurally complete, fully secure and lockable, and is being lived in.
 Cover is able to be provided.

 - Final code compliance check was completed by the council in December, minor and non-structural defects were identified, and repairs were completed.
 Due to the Christmas break, council staff were not able to return to issue the code compliance certificate until mid January.
 The home was structurally complete, fully secure and lockable, and being lived in.
 Cover is able to be provided.

 Examples of where we are unable to provide cover